Ed94/gencpp/Readme.md

 * Both AST and Code have member symbols but their data layout is enforced to be POD types.
 * This library treats memory failures as fatal.
 * Strings are stored in their own set of arenas.
 AST constructors use cached strings for names, and content.
-  * `StringArenas`, `StringMap`, `Allocator_StringArena`, and `Allocator_StringTable` are the associated containers or allocators.
+  * `StringArenas`, `StringCache`, `Allocator_StringArena`, and `Allocator_StringTable` are the associated containers or allocators.
 * Strings used for seralization and file buffers are not contained by those used for cached strings.
   * They are currently using `Memory::GlobalAllocator`, which are tracked array of arenas that grows as needed (adds buckets when one runs out).
   * Memory within the buckets is not resused, so its inherently wasteful (most likely will give non-cached strings their own tailored alloator later)

-Two generic templated containers throughout the library:
+Two generic templated containers are used throughout the library:

 * `template< class Type> struct Array`
 * `template< class Type> struct HashTable`